microsoft/sqlworkshops-sql2022workshop/README.md

 - Clone the workshop using git from https://github.com/microsoft/sqlworkshops-sql2022workshop.git.
 All the scripts and files in the labs are found in the **sql2022workshop** folder.
 - Install the software as listed in the **Setup** section below

-Each module of this workshop can be studied and used independently of each other or taken all as a single lab.
+Each module of this workshop can be studied and used independently of each other or taken all as a single set of exercises.
 The Modules are designed in a sequence but you can use each of them one at a time at your own pace.

 <h3><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/bulletlist.png?raw=true">
 <b>     Setup</b></h3>